 My advice would be to start getting legal work experience as soon as possible and take great care over any job application.
 Don’t put it off - start today!

 *Based on known destinations

-Imogen Burton, Directorof Business Development, The University of Law
+Written by Imogen Burton, Director of Business Development, The University of Law

-Imogen qualified as a Solicitor and specialised in Real Estate work in the City.
-During her time at the University she has designed and taught courses for the post graduate programmes , written resource books, been Course Director and also was Centre Director in Guildford before moving to her current role.
+Imogen qualified as a solicitor and specialised in real estate work in the City.
+During her time at the University she has designed and taught courses for the post graduate programmes, written resource books, been Course Director, and also the Centre Director in Guildford before moving to her current role.

 Increasingly, people are turning to the internet for answers to some of their thorniest legal issues.
 From poison pen letters to online porn, asking the legal hive mind has democratised access to lawyers – and drawn in a vast spectrum of non-legal eagles who also like to share their often colourful opinions.
 Continue reading.

 We’ve just seen a wave of City law firm pay rises.
 In the past few weeks, Slaughter and May, Hogan Lovells, Linklaters, Ashurst have all upped their pay for trainees and newly qualified solicitors (NQs) and more are expected to follow.
 It’s all reminiscent of the heady days of the pre-Lehman 2000s.
 But what does this mean in 2015?
 Continue reading.

 Our response to today’s SRA announcement…